ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 **Currently, information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets**.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

-## Connect to the Security & Compliance Center and provide admin consent
+### Connect to the Security & Compliance Center and provide admin consent

 Before you define or edit segments or information barrier policies, follow these steps:

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the following PowerShell cmdlets, one at a time:<br>
+2. Run the following PowerShell cmdlets:<br>

     ```Login-AzureRmAccount
     $appId="bcf62038-e005-436d-b970-2a472f8c1982"